This Tutorial Explains What is Requirement Analysis, Requirement Analysis Steps, Examples, And Goals of Requirement Gathering in SDLC:

 Software development is a humongous task that creates a working software product.

 The software product is built as per the customer’s requirement.
-Mostly, this software product complies with what end customer/user had expected, while sometimes this product does not fully comply with what the customer/end-user had expected.
+Mostly, this software product complies with what the end customer/user had expected, while sometimes this product does not fully comply with what the customer/end-user had expected.

 What You Will Learn:

 - Converting Business Requirements To Software Requirements

 - Difference Between Business Requirements And Software Requirements